 - 5.5.1.
 Paragraph 70 of the NPPF advises that policies should plan positively for the provision and use of community facilities and other local services to enhance the sustainability of communities and guard against the unnecessary loss of valued facilities and services.
+MHDC has produced a Sport & Leisure Strategy, entitled Active Communities Malvern Hills District A Vision for the Future.
+This strategy defines how MHDC will support sport and leisure provision in the future. - 5.5.2.
 Part A of the policy supports the provision of new community facilities and extensions and redevelopment of existing facilities retained within community use subject to the proposals satisfying a number of criteria.

-- 5.5.2.
-There are a wide variety of clubs and societies within the NPA which own, manage and utilise a host of community facilities, local leisure and cultural facilities and other similar venues.
+- 5.5.3.
+There is a wide variety of clubs and societies within the NPA which own, manage and utilise a host of community facilities, local leisure and cultural facilities and other similar venues.
 There are also a number of health facilities ranging from pharmacies to hospitals and education facilities (schools and colleges) that provide vital facilities for the community.
-A list of these facilities is included in at Appendix 5.5 and their locations are shown on Figure 5.5.
+A list of these facilities is included at Appendix 5.6 and their locations are shown on Figure 5.5.
 To promote the ongoing social and cultural capital of the NPA it is essential that it retains and, where possible enhances, these local services that help sustain the vitality of the community.

-- 5.5.3.
+- 5.5.4.
 Social and community facilities cover a wide range of uses provided by the public, voluntary and private sectors.
 These can include C2 uses (residential institutions), D1 uses (non-residential institutors), D2 uses (assembly and leisure) and some sui generis uses (those uses without a use class) as identified in the Town and Country (Use Classes) Order 1987 as amended.
 They can include the following uses:

 - Education schools, colleges, universities;

 - Health GP surgeries and dental practices;

 - Indoor sports and leisure facilities;

 - Libraries;

 - Emergency services;

 - Community venues;

 - Youth centres;

 - Community cinemas and theatres;

 - Post Offices;

 - Places of worship; and

 - Public toilets.